 Magic realism is a literary device that injects illusion or fantasy into “normal” life.
-“In the theatre magic realism is magic from the standpoint of the audience, but realistic from the standpoint of the characters in the play.”
+“In the theatre magic realism is magic from the standpoint of the audience, but realistic from the standpoint of the characters in the play.”[i]
 In other words, the characters in the play are caught up in the illusion of magic realism much as humanity today is caught up in the illusion of the “play” called P-B. The search for reality becomes a very elusive goal for the characters on stage and challenges an open-minded audience in a similar fashion.

 Jorge Luis Borges (1899-1986) is often thought of as the father of modern Latin American writing and of magic realism.
-He was influenced by the work of Franz Kafka, the Czechoslovakian writer whose story Metamorphosis is about a man awakening to find himself transformed into an insect.
-Magic realism can be traced back to the 16th century Spanish writer Miguel de Cervantes.
-Don Quixote, the idealistic knight, can be said to be living in an illusory world the same way that actors in a play employing elements of magic realism are.
+He was influenced by the work of Franz Kafka (1883-1924), the Czechoslovakian writer whose story Metamorphosis is about a man awakening to find himself transformed into an insect.
+Magic realism can be traced back to the 16th century Spanish writer Miguel de Cervantes (1547-1616) who wrote Don Quixote, about an idealistic knight who lived in an illusory world.
+Actors in a play that employs elements of magic realism are also living in an illusory world.
 “Don Quixote’s belief in what he perceives is absolute but can be seen by his companion—and the reader—differently.”[ii]

 Sancho Panza his “sane” and pragmatic squire are like the audience who think they are watching from the context of reality but find that their worldview and identity are challenged by what is happening on stage.
 Ironically, anyone who advocates for P-A is likely to be accused of a kind of Quixotic idealism, a purveyor of a kind of magic realism.